-In the spring of 2018, as part of the trainee lecture series, us trainees were also asked to give a lecture on the countries that coffee is sourced from.
+As part of a trainee lecture series, we were asked to give a lecture on the countries that coffee is sourced from.
 With this in mind, we divided ourselves into groups of two or three and prepared presentations.
 Through our own research with the companies in the source countries and the relevant contacts in Hamburg, we collected information and presented it.
 In addition to our colleagues, the presentations were evaluated by an in-house jury.
 The lecture that was most appealing in terms of its content and presentation style was rewarded with a trip to a source country.

-This is why, at the end of November 2018, I had the opportunity to visit NKG East Africa for two weeks.
+This is why I, Moritz, had the opportunity to visit NKG East Africa for two weeks in 2018.
 On November 18th, I finally flew from Frankfurt via Zurich to Nairobi.
 Upon arriving, I was picked up at the airport and brought to my accommodation.
 The next morning, a former fellow trainee from Hamburg and I drove to NKG East Africa.
 On the first day, I got an overview of the surroundings and was able to visit the entire premises.
 NKG in Kenya is divided into Ibero (the trading company), Tropical Farm Management and NKG Mills.
 In the evening, the KCTA dinner was held in an old English colonial club.
 It served as a chance for all the all Kenyan coffee merchants to meet, and I was invited to join as a guest.
 The next day we went to a coffee auction in an old building in Nairobi, where coffee is sold and then mostly exported to Europe or Japan, for example.

 Over the next two days, we went with a Scandinavian customer to the coffee regions in Nyeri and Kirinyaga, where we visited washing stations.
 It was there that for the first time, I got a very clear picture of the processes that are necessary to bring the coffee from the tree to the mill in the source countries.
 Seeing both the advanced technology that is already being used on site and the noticeable difference the washing standards have on coffee quality was really interesting.